AiJared/DSA_in_python/README.md

 #### Insert Operation

-Inserting a new node here is same as inserting new node in a singly linked list though it needs an extra operation that maintains the link of the previous node.
+Inserting a new node here is same as inserting new node in a singly linked list though it needs an extra operation that maintains the *link of the previous node*.
 There are four different ways of inserting a node in a doubly linked list.

 i.
-At the beginnig of the list ii.
-After a certain specified node iii.
-Before a certain specified node iv.
+At the beginnig of the list

+ii.
+After a certain specified node

+iii.
+Before a certain specified node

+iv.
 At the end of the list

 <b>i.
 Inserting at the beginnig</b>